guptarishita25122007-coder/first-github-project/README.md

-# first-github-project
+Hi
-my first github repo
+This is my first GitHub project
+I am learning GitHub step by step.